uvasomrc/GATK-BestPractices/README.md

 # GATK-BestPractices

-Workflows for genome analysis using GATK4 BestPractices on Rivanna
+Workflows for genome analysis using GATK Best Practices on Rivanna!